apache/pekko-persistence-r2dbc/docs/src/main/paradox/query.md

 ## Publish events for lower latency of eventsBySlices

 The `eventsBySlices` query polls the database periodically to find new events.
-By default, this interval is a few seconds, see `akka.persistence.r2dbc.query.refresh-interval` in the @ref:[Configuration](#configuration).
+By default, this interval is a few seconds, see `pekko.persistence.r2dbc.query.refresh-interval` in the @ref:[Configuration](#configuration).
 This interval can be reduced for lower latency, with the drawback of querying the database more frequently.

-If you need latency below a few 100 milliseconds you can enable a feature that will publish the events within the Akka Cluster instead of reducing `refresh-interval`.
+If you need latency below a few 100 milliseconds you can enable a feature that will publish the events within the Pekko Cluster instead of reducing `refresh-interval`.
 Running `eventsBySlices` will subscribe to the events and emit them directly without waiting for next query poll.
 The tradeoff is that more CPU and network resources are used.
 The events must still be retrieved from the database, but at a lower polling frequency, because delivery of published messages are not guaranteed.